bodleian/iiif-manifest-editor/README.md

 # iiif-manifest-editor #

-The iiif-manifest-editor is a web application that generates IIIF manifests using local image files and existing IIIF manifests.
-The web application allows you to import, view, update and export metadata using the [IIIF APIs](http://iiif.io/technical-details/).
+The iiif-manifest-editor is a web application that generates IIIF manifests.
+It allows you to import, view, update and export images and metadata using the [IIIF APIs](http://iiif.io/technical-details/).

 ## How to use
 See this Wiki page for instructions on how to use the IIIF manifest editor: